 You need to time your review request so that your client is more likely to leave a review.
 Ask clients that are most likely to give you a positive review.

 Ask the client for a review after you have completed the current service for them.
 You want to ask soon enough afterward that your service is still fresh in their mind, but not so soon that their legal needs are still pending.
+Trying to ask past clients that are from too long ago won’t deliver effective results.
+Your law firm reviews will sound bland and vague, which will make the reader question their legitimacy.

 Avoid asking clients whose case was emotionally charged or of a sensitive nature.